 Theory and techniques of gravimetry, titrimetry (acid-base, complexometric, redox, precipitation), electrochemical analysis, chemical separations; statistical evaluation of data.
-Prerequisite: Grade of C- or better in both CHGN122 and CHGN221.
+Prerequisite: CHGN221, CHGN122 with a grade of C- or better or CHGN125 with a grade of C- or better.

 CHGN337.
 ANALYTICAL CHEMISTRY LABORATORY.
 1.0 Semester Hr.